 The first is a sort of courtesy, but the second will get you into difficulties.
 The person who is ill-humored at a party is even more of a beast than he appears to be.
 Excellent jokes are pleasant, and to know how to take them is a sign of talent.
 If you show you are piqued, you’ll make others pick at you again.
 There is a moment to stop joking and not provide occasion for more.
 The most serious problems have arisen from joking.
 There is nothing that requires more attention and skill.
 Before you begin, know how much someone else can take.

 - Potentially confusing mix of morality and amorality

-“The Art of Worldly wisdom” is a somewhat strange mix of ethical virtuousity, and true amoral Machiavellian tactics.
+“The Art of Worldly Wisdom” is a somewhat strange mix of ethical virtuosity, and true amoral Machiavellianism.

 I see no issue with mixing the two because they’re not opposite: everything has its time.

 But it does sounds strange when you turn contradictory approaches into “maxims” and “laws”.

 Maxims and “laws” are supposed to be general, with few exceptions.

 And that’s the main reason why I’m not the biggest fan of “laws” formats: it oversimplifies things to the point where it becomes misleading for those who are first learning.